 We want to provide you with information the way you want to receive it.
-You can choose to receive our management information circular and certain other shareholder materials online instead of in the mail.
+You can choose to receive your shareholder materials online instead of in the mail.

-Non-registered (beneficial) shareholders Visit proxyvote.com and enter the control number from your voting instruction form.
+Non-registered (beneficial) shareholders

+Visit proxyvote.com and enter the control number from your voting instruction form.
 Select "sign up" to go paperless.

-Registered shareholders and ownership statement holders Visit ca.astfinancial.com/MFCdigital and follow the instructions.
+Registered shareholders and ownership statement holders Visit www.tsxtrust.com/MFCdigital and follow the instructions.

-${\cal P}$ Where to find it
+$\mathcal{P}$ Where to find it